LeonAD19/MelodyMap/FIrebase/readme.txt

 This readme is documentation on how to deploy our webapp.
 We will be using firebase, as it allows development on mobile and desktop applciations

+To get the system functional, use the following command
+'''
+gcloud run deploy melody-map   --source .   --region us-central1   --allow-unauthenticated
+'''

 Step 1:
     Add firebase token and project name as variables By defining the two variables